uncertainco/homepage/README.md

-Please be updated with slack for regular info
+Please be updated on slack for regular info